SarahHamdan020/Quadtrees-in-Image-Processing/README.md

-# Quadtrees-in-Image-Processing
-Java implementation of quadtree-based compression and decompression for 256×256 grayscale images using recursive data structures.

 # Quadtree Image Compression (ICS 202)

 This project implements quadtree-based compression and decompression for 256×256 grayscale images as part of the ICS 202 (Data Structures & Algorithms) course.